a-sit-plus/valera/DEVELOPMENT.md

 It uses Gradle as the build system.
 You can add dependencies and change settings in `shared/build.gradle.kts`.
 The `shared` module builds into a Java library, an Android library, and an iOS framework.

-### `desktopApp`

-This is a Kotlin module that builds into a desktop application.
-It uses Gradle as the build system.
-The `desktopApp` module depends on and uses the `shared` module as a regular library.

 ### `androidApp`

 This is a Kotlin module that builds into an Android application.
 It uses Gradle as the build system.